marcus-cmc/Optical-Modeling/README.md

 # Optical-Modeling (Transfer Matrix Method):
-Modeling light propogation in a multi-layer thin-film stack
+Modeling the light propogation in a multi-layer thin-film stack

 ##
 ## OpticalModeling class